edinsonjim/multichannel-service-composer/readme.md

-# Multichannel Service Elevator
+# Multichannel Service Composer

 ## Getting Started

-1. Generate KeyTab
+1. Generate KeyTab.

    Open a terminal and execute these commands line by line, replace "username" with your virtual machine access credentials.